zgrguric/Xahau-Dev-Contest/README.md

 <img width="1780" alt="xahaucontest" src="https://github.com/user-attachments/assets/42dcf26c-ca2f-43b8-96ee-132001dc9651" />

 ## Event Details

-### **Dates**
-- **Start Date**: January 13, 2024 12:00CET
-- **End Date**: January 31, 2024 23:59CET

 ---

 ### **Introduction**

 Xahau is a fast, affordable, and reliable layer 1 blockchain ready to receive your ideas and projects.
 Take this opportunity to make a project with Xahau, learn, enjoy a new community, and win fantastic prizes.

 Xahau offers XRP Ledger Protocol with efficient, innovative NATIVE account-based smart contracts known as Hooks.
-This enables developers to create and deploy efficient, complex, and custom logic quickly and efficiently.
+This enables developers to create and deploy efficient, complex, and custom logic quickly and efficiently

+This contest invites you to innovate, build, and showcase your creativity using Xahau's cutting-edge blockchain technology.

 ---